BuilderSky/buildersky/README.md

 Testing Markdown Checklist.
 - [x] Checklist Item 1 Checked
 - [ ] Checklist Item 2 **Not** checked
-And, of course, if you don't want to have to view my channel, here is my latest video:
+And, of course, if you don't want to have to view my channel, here is my latest video: (It opens in a new link)
 <p>

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=B_4o8rvX6yE" target="_blank"><img src="http://img.youtube.com/vi/B_4o8rvX6yE/0.jpg"
-alt="YouTube Video" width="240" height="180" border="10" /></a>
+alt="YouTube Video" width="700" height="425" /></a>

-<iframe width="100" height="65" src="https://www.youtube.com/embed/B_4o8rvX6yE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>